shophumm/humm-nz-magento2/README.md

 The following instructions detail how to install the **humm** payment gateway on the Magento 2 platform.

-This assumes that you have signed the required Merchant Agreement and have been provided a Merchant Id and API Key.
+This assumes that you have signed the required Merchant Agreement and have been provided a Merchant ID and API Key.

 ## Install using Composer